mrmoleje/noisyrap/README.md

 # noisyrap
 Analysis of noise complaints in NYC RAP Report

 The aim of this repo is to gain understanding in how to use Github, bash and to develop my RAP skills.
-I've also chosen to create a really basic map, as I would like to develop this skill.
+I've also chosen to create a really basic map using leaflet, as I would like to develop this skill.
 I will then go on to use Shiny {https://shiny.rstudio.com/tutorial/} to create a platform for the map.

 The creation of the map highlights the residence with the most noise complaints in the last five years.